8th Grade and The Final Frontier

 In 1966, 8th grade girls were made-up meticulously, with permed hair, cotton fitted dresses, and dastardly nylons.
 In our fertile 13 year old minds, 8th grade girls fully-dressed looked like the college girls in Beach Blanket Bingo.
 But it was all about to change.

 The years between ’66 and ’69 changed everything for our generation.
 Star Trek came and went.
 Older kids were dying in some place called Viet Nam.
 Riots.
 Assassinations.
 Demonstrations.
 Strange exciting psychedelic rock music.
-And the 8th grade girls had boldly gone where none of us had dared.
-Ironed-straight hair, dark eyeliner, projecting seriousness.
+And the 8th grade girls boldly went where none of us boys dared.
+Ironed-straight hair, dark eyeliner, projecting utter seriousness.
 In High School, the 8th grade girls we fell in love with, looked like the women from Rigel 7 on Star Trek.
 We on the other hand with our regular boy cuts had become uninteresting to those exotic alien creatures whose nylons had given way to different but no less deadly weapons of mass destruction.
 Those years went by in a flash but I’ll never forget the innocence, the boldly-going, and the girls from Rigel 7.

 You’ll never have girl friends like the ones you almost had in 8th grade.